-Well here we are one year after hurricane Irma decimated most of the Caribbean Islands, and caused significant damage to our beloved Kekoa and changed the lives of many.
+Well here we are one year after hurricane Irma decimated most of the Caribbean Islands, causing significant damage to our beloved Kekoa and changing the lives of many in the Caribbean.

-We are also excited to announce that Kekoa has an expected relaunch date of January 2019 and we are therefore accepting reservations for sails on and after January 1st 2019.
+We are also excited to announce that Kekoa has an expected relaunch date of January 2019 and we are therefore accepting reservations for sailing adventures on and after January 1st 2019.